opencollective/documentation/fiscal-hosts/fiscal-host-settings/connected-accounts.md

 ![](../../.gitbook/assets/screen-record-from-2020-07-10-13.30.21.gif)

-* [ ] Now, let's copy the necessary information to Open Collective.
+* [ ] Now, copy the necessary information to Open Collective.
   * Open a new tab and go to [Open Collective](https://www.opencollective.com).
   * Open your Host collective settings page and click in the _Receiving Money_ option in the menu.
   * Copy and paste _Client ID, Secret_ in the respective fields, leave Webhook ID empty.